kuyezhiying/MLinAction/README.md

 >>2) detect whether a horse has colic,
 >>3) plot the ROC curve for horse colic detection system.

+##Part 2 -- Regression models
+===

+##7.
+Linear Regression
+>Here, we use the Standard Linear Regression (SLR) and Locally Weighted Linear Regression (LWLR) model to predicate numeric data.
+To understand the data better, some shrinkage methods are used, such as Ridge Regression (RR), Lasso Regression (LR), Forward Stepwise Linear Regression (FSLR) and so on.
+Besides, we use 10-fold cross validation to select the best trained model.
+The learned regression models are used to :
+>>1) computing a fitting line from points in a plane,
+>>2) predicate the age of abalone,
+>>3) predicate the price of Lego toy suits.

 ...
 To be continued ...